 1.2 Easy to Cast & Retrieve

-Shorelines, jetties, and shallow flats abound with hungry predator fish early morning or at dusk.
-By choosing durable lures designed to skim over rocky or weedy zones, kids can learn in safe, supervised environments without wading into deeper waters.
+Fishing from shorelines, jetties, and shallow flats is often rewarding, especially at dawn or dusk.
+Durable lures designed to glide over rocky or weedy areas enable children to fish in safe, supervised environments without the need to wade out into deeper waters.

 Feature | Importance |